When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 All of these CO detectors are suited for power outages.
 They all run on batteries and have low-battery alerts.
 Some are very affordable, so there is no excuse not to have a CO detector with your emergency supplies.

-If you regularly use gas appliances or a wood stove, then you might want a plug-in CO detector and alarm with a battery backup.
-However, plug-in CO detectors tend to use a lot of power and blow through batteries very quickly.
+If you regularly use gas appliances or a wood stove, you might want a plug-in CO detector and alarm with a battery backup.
+However, plug-in CO detectors use a lot of power and blow through batteries quickly.

-Thus, for emergency preparedness, you might want a dedicated one that only uses batteries.
+Thus, you might want a dedicated one that only uses batteries for emergency preparedness.

 Top Pick: Google Smoke and CO Detector